 As companies and organizations collect increasing amounts of information, they’ve started to understand the full potential of all this data.
 Data analytics is now a fundamental part of the new digital economy.
 Good news if you’re climbing the career ladder—the associated job opportunities are abundant.
-But which job titles, industries, and locations pay the best data analyst salaries?
+But which industries and locations have the highest paying data analyst jobs?

 In this post, we’ve pulled figures from a variety of reputable sources to help you crunch the numbers.
-From healthcare to finance, from energy to education, and everything else in between—we’ve listed which industries pay the highest data analyst salaries, which factors can affect what you earn, and included a few tips for starting out.
+From healthcare to finance, from energy to education, and everything else in between—we’ve listed which industries have the highest paying data analyst jobs, which factors can affect what you earn, and included a few tips for starting out.
 We’ll narrow down as we go, with a focus on the following:

 - Are data analysts paid well?

-- Which industries pay the highest data analyst salaries?
+- Which industries have the highest paying data analyst jobs?

 - What can you do to get a higher data analyst salary?